tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/09_Ins_Contextualizing_Solidity.md

  "opcodes": "PUSH1 0x80 PUSH1 0x40 MSTORE CALLVALUE DUP1 ISZERO PUSH2 0x10 JUMPI PUSH1 0x0 DUP1 REVERT JUMPDEST POP PUSH1 0x40 MLOAD PUSH2 0x872 CODESIZE SUB DUP1 PUSH2 0x872 DUP4 CODECOPY DUP2 DUP2 ADD PUSH1 0x40 MSTORE PUSH1 0x20 DUP2 LT ISZERO PUSH2 "
 ```

+* This is what the Solidity code compiles down to.
+As you can see, there are different instructions, aka "opcodes" that are telling the EVM exactly what to do.
 * Virtual Machine

   * The EVM contains a memory, storage, and all of the essential parts of a physical computer, just virtual, and sandboxed inside of your Ethereum node.